 Every night of Navratri has a color associated with it.
 The color depends on the night on which Navratri begins and then follows a certain order.
-The sari color associated with the first night of Navratri in North America is red, according to Drik Panchang).
-In India, it is royal blue.
+The sari color associated with the first night of Navratri in North America is gray, according to Drik Panchang).
+In India, it is orange.
 I’ve posted links on my Facebook page as well.

 Shailaputri is associated with the muladhara chakra (the root chakra).
 The governing planet for Shailaputri is the Moon.
 Drik Panchang says: It is believed that the Moon, the provider of all fortunes, is governed by Goddess Shailaputri and any bad effect of the Moon can be overcome by worshiping this form of Adi Shakti.

 Vedamurti Shri Vivek Godbole says this about Shailaputri:

 She performed many austerities to attain the right husband and after so, she found Lord Shiva.
 She teaches us to make effort to achieve our goals.
 Don’t be tired, but continue and go towards your aim forever. if you don’t have food or water, don’t worry.
 Follow your path.
 Perform austerities.
 When doing your sadhana, be silent.
 Think only about your master, guru, your goal, or the goddess.
-Shailapurtri teaches us how to be a good seeker.
+Shailaputri teaches us how to be a good seeker.

 वंदे वाद्द्रिछतलाभाय चंद्रार्धकृतशेखराम |